create3000/x_ite/docs/What's-New.md

 X\_ITE v4.2.5 released
 ======================

-*Leipzig, 1st Oktober 2018:* This version fixes loads of bugs and added loads of small features.
+*Leipzig, 1st Oktober 2018:* This version fixes loads of bugs and added loads of small Features.

 {% capture notice-text %}
-#### New features
+#### New Features

 - Added »Straighten Horizon« option to context menu when EXAMINE viewer is active.
 - Optimized XML parser, it is now up to 60 % faster especially for large geometries.